-The trip set off a media frenzy because many initially reported Friday that it was his son and heir apparent, Kim Jong Un, who had crossed the border — a reflection of the difficulty of getting information from and about North Korea.
+The trip set off a media frenzy because many initially reported it was his son and heir apparent, Kim Jong Un, who had crossed the border — a reflection of the difficulty of getting information from or about North Korea.

 Later, South Korea’s Yonhap News agency and others, citing anonymous government sources, backtracked and said they now believed it was the father.
 It’s not clear whether the younger Kim is with him.
 The South Korean government couldn’t confirm reports of a visit by either Kim.